vidjil/vidjil/doc/user.md

 # How do you define clones, their sequences, their V(D)J designation and their productivity?

 The Vidjil web application allows to run several RepSeq algorithms.
-Each RepSeq algorithm (selected by « config », see above) has its own definition of what a clone is (or, more precisely a clonotype), how to output its sequence and how to assign a V(D)J designation.
+Each RepSeq algorithm (selected by « process configuration », see above) has its own definition of what a clone is (or, more precisely a clonotype), how to output its sequence and how to assign a V(D)J designation.
 Knowing how clones are defined is important to be aware of the